nekernel-org/nekernel/dev/SCI/ReadMe.md

-# ZKA System Call Interface.
+# ZKA's SCI.

-System Call Interface and Component Interface.
+System Call and Component Interface, used maninly to communicate with kernel and registered objects.

 ###### (c) ZKA Technologies, all rights reserved.